jakobnissen/jakobnissen.github.io/posts/badjulia.md

 A few abstract types in Julia _are_ well documented, most notably `AbstractArray` and its abstract subtypes, and it's probably no coindidence that Julia's array ecosystem is so good.
 But this is a singular good example, not the general pattern.
 Ironically, this exception is often held up as an example of why the Julia type system _works well_.

 Here is a fun challenge for anyone who thinks "it can't be that bad": Try to implement a `TwoWayDict`, an `AbstractDict` where if `d[a] = b`, then `d[b] = a`.
 In Python, which has inheritance, this is trivial.
 You simply subclass `dict`, overwrite a handful of its methods, and everything else works.
-In Julia, you have to define its data layout first - quite a drag, since dictionaries have a complicated structure (remember, you can't inherit data!).
-The data layout can be solved by creating a type that simply wraps a `Dict`, but the real pain of the implementation come when you must somehow figure out everything `AbstractDict` promises (good luck!) and implement that.
+In Julia, you have to define its data layout first - of course, you can solve this by simply creating a type that simply wraps a `Dict`, but the real pain of the implementation come when you must somehow figure out everything `AbstractDict` promises (good luck!) and implement that.

 ### Subtyping is an all-or-nothing thing
 Another problem with relying on subtyping for behaviour is that each type can only have one supertype, and it inherits _all_ of its methods.
 Often, that turns out to not be what you want: New types often has properties of several interfaces: Perhaps they are set-like, iterable, callable, printable, etc. But no, says Julia, pick _one_ thing.
 To be fair, "iterable", "callable" and "printable" are so generic and broadly useful they are not implemented using subtyping in Julia - but doesn't that say something?